Skip to main content

 • blisters or red spots on palms of hands and soles of feet

-• sometimes blisters on buttocks and legs
+• sometimes blisters on buttocks, legs, and arms

 • sore throat and mouth making eating painful